Email us with your group’s actions, and we’ll add it to our list: contact us.

 Hobart locals raise their voices and horns to highlight the Australian Federal Government’s human rights abuses towards people seeking asylum.
 Corner Murray and Macquarie streets, Hobart.
 Amnesty Tasmania Refugee Team.

 Bendigo: Monthly – 5.00pm – 5.30pm On the Friday following the second Tuesday of each month.
 Bendigo Roadside Demonstrations – #CloseTheCamps, #BringThemHere

 Corner of Pall Mall and View Street, Bendigo (near the Fountain)

 Geelong: Fortnightly on Thursdays (from October) – Geelong.
 12:00 – 1:00 pm.
 Silent Vigil, outside Myer, Lt Malop Street.
 Geelong Vigil Group.

 Melbourne (Coburg): Every Tuesday, 3.30pm to 4.30pm.
 Grandmothers Against Detention of Refugee Children weekly vigil.
 Cnr.
 Bell St. and Sydney Rd.
 Coburg.

 Melbourne (Box Hill North): Every Thursday 4.15-5.15 pm, Corner of Belmore and Elgar Rds, Box Hill North.
 Chisholm-Deakin Grandmothers Against Detention of Refugee Children.

 Wangaratta: The first Friday of each month, 3.30-4.30 pm (until December), outside Cathy McGowan’s office – 117 Murphy St. Wangaratta.

-Every Wednesday: A nationwide phone marathon to tell politicans that Australians want a complete Amnesty for all the asylum Seekers on Manus Island and Nauru.
+Nationwide phone marathon: Every Wednesday.
+A nationwide phone marathon to tell politicians that Australians want a complete amnesty for all the asylum seekers on Manus Island and Nauru.
 Call or email your local MP and the Senators for your state, between 9:00 am and 5:00 pm.